Timothy-Lloyd/prisma-access/README.md

 # prisma-access
+Basic functions to both retrieve and post configuration to Prisma Access Strata Cloud Manager.

 ## Retrieve configurations:
 Using prisma-get-functions.py, remove # from function you wish to run.
 Ensure vars.py is updated with the correct service account information.